top of page

 2. Is walking okay if I have medial knee pain?

-• Walking gently is usually safe, but stop if the pain gets worse or makes you limp.
-Don't do activities that twist your knee or require deep squats until a doctor has checked your condition.
+• Walking gently is usually safe, but stop if the pain worsens or makes you limp.
+Avoid activities that twist your knee or require deep squats until a doctor has checked your condition.

 3. How long does it take for MCL or meniscal pain to heal?